shhhawn9/E-commerceWebApp-FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+## Introduction

+- It is a demo application for developing a fully functional E-commerce website.
+- The website allows users to see all items, read description of those items, add those items into cart, and checkout the cart.
+- The website allows users to register their own accounta and track their orders with Okta API
+- The website allows users to pay with their credit card and recieve an email receipt with Stripe API
+-

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-In order to access the backend to see the full demo, please go through here and run the application: https://github.com/shhhawn9/E-commerceWebApp-BackEnd
+--In order to access the backend to see the full demo, please go through here and run the application: -- [https://github.com/shhhawn9/E-commerceWebApp-BackEnd]

 ## Code scaffolding